 When you feed a token amount of poor quality protein to your dog their system must be choosy of where to use it, should it throw it all into a nice coat or keep the brain and organs maintained?
 Certainly the latter.
 After that, it might worry about the endocrine system (hormones), blood, bones etc. Waaay down the list is good looking hair!

 There is no comparison between a fresh diet for a good coat.
 If you feed your dog a biologically appropriate diet of meat, bone and maybe a little veg their diet will be very high in protein (60%), with good quality fresh fat (30%) and a little carbs.
 Now the body is free to be a bit more generous with its protein reserves, the skin will be fuelled and like a well-fed pot plant, hair will grow better.
 And a raw egg now and again, full of the freshest, most absorbable protein out there!

 If you’re buying a pre-made raw dog food, I like Paleo Ridge.
 Ethical, organic, all for the same price as the others.
 Really good stuff.
 If you’re in Britain you can pick up Paleo Ridge here.
 For folk on the island of Ireland you can find it at storganics.ie.
-For everyone else, you’ll find Paleo Ridge HQ here, they deliver most places.

 2. Good Quality Fats

-Everyone loves a sleek coat.
+Everyone loves a sleek coat on their dog.
 However, sleekness is not the most accurate measure of coat health.
-Adding fat to your dog’s diet can and will increase the “sleekness” of your dog’s coat but it won’t stop it falling out or looking sparse.
+Adding corn oil to your dog’s diet can and will increase the “sleekness” of your dog’s coat but it won’t stop it falling out or looking sparse.
 You must feed the right protein, as above, but also the right oils.

-Essential Fatty Acids (EFA’s, most of us have heard of them somewhere along the line), specifically Poly-Unsaturated ones (PUFAs), regulate epidermal proliferation and are absolutely critical to happy skin.
+Essential Fatty Acids (EFA’s), specifically Poly-Unsaturated ones (PUFAs), regulate epidermal proliferation and are absolutely critical to happy skin.
 When these aren’t present, you get dry, flaky skin.